MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### Rent or borrow equipment first

-If you don't have the equipment for an ideal mob environment up front, try renting or borrowing the equipment first before you buy.
-Getting the right sized TV, projector or desk first time round is unlikely.
-Every group has different needs.

-Having the equipment lying around and not being used after you got management to go on a limb for you to buy the stuff isn't the best way to get buy in.
+Now, before you go and buy these items, I would recommend renting or borrowing them first.
+Getting the right setup from day one is hard.
+You will find there will be tweaks you will want to make - every mob has different needs.
+Having equipment lying around and not being used after you got your line manager or boss to go out on a limb for you to buy the stuff isn't the wisest thing to do.
+Having equipment you can change after a week or so reduces the reputational risk.

 #### A typical layout